 Key actions: Promotes Blood and lymphatic circulation, thus eleminates Blood Stagnation.
 Softens and resolves hard lumps such as cysts and fibroids.

-Gui Zhi Fu Ling Wan is a 5-ingredient Chinese Medicine formula with Cinnamon Twigs (Gui Zhi) and Poria-Cocos Mushrooms (Fu Ling) as principal ingredients.
+Gui Zhi Fu Ling Wan is a 5-ingredient Chinese Medicine formula.
 Invented in 220 AD, it belongs to the category of formulas that invigorate Blood and dispel Blood Stagnation.